聖座・典礼秘跡省から御返信が届きました。 クリック/タップ

 • Survey period: May 31st, 2019 – July 3rd, 2019 (approximately one month)

 Q2.
-What posture were you in when you were victimized?
+What was your posture when victimized?

 • Kneeling to receive Communion: 17 people